 Involved drivers

 The drivers involved in a car accident may decide who is at fault at the scene of the incident.
 Drivers may accuse each other of causing the accident and in some cases, a driver admits guilt.
 If you admit fault, you may have to shoulder financial responsibility for the incident.
 If you’re attempting to prove your innocence, it helps to take pictures of the accident and get contact information from witnesses.
-You’ll also likely want to exchange insurance information with the other driver and make notes about what happened while waiting for the police to arrive.
+You’ll also want to exchange insurance information with the other driver and make notes about what happened while waiting for the police to arrive.

 Police report